wp-plugins/tiny-carousel-horizontal-slider/readme.txt

 2. Now this plugin supports localization (or internationalization). i.e. option to translate into other languages.
 Plugin *.po file (TinyCarousel.po) available in the languages folder.
 Translators Welcome.
 3. Supports network multisite website (Needs to create table manually).

+= 6.2 =

+1. Tested up to 3.9
+2. Tiny Carousel scripts updated to 2.1.4
+3. Support Responsive